SeanTOSCD/simple-course-creator/readme.txt

 Output can be displayed above the post content, below, or both.
 There's also an option to display the posts as a number list, bullet list, or with no list indicator.

+Extend the functionality of Simple Course Creator with these add-on plugins:

+* [SCC Customizer](https://wordpress.org/plugins/simple-course-creator-customizer/) - Customizer the SCC output using the native WordPress customizer.
+* [SCC Post Meta](https://wordpress.org/plugins/simple-course-creator-post-meta/) - Add author and published date to SCC post listing items.
+* [SCC Front Display](https://wordpress.org/plugins/simple-course-creator-front-display/) - Indicate a post’s course on the blog home, archive pages, and search results.

 == Installation ==

 1. Upload `simple-course-creator` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a an unlimitied number of courses under the WordPress 'Posts' menu
+3. Create an unlimited number of courses under the WordPress 'Posts' menu
 4. Add single posts to a course on the post edit screen or the manage posts screen

 Follow Simple Course Creator on [Github](https://github.com/sdavis2702/simple-course-creator)